arbor-sim/arbor/doc/fileformat/nmodl.rst

 Arbor-specific features
 -----------------------

+* It is required to explicitly pass 'magic' variables like ``v`` into procedures.
+  It makes things more explicit by eliding shared and implicit global state.
+However, this is only partially true, as having `PARAMETER v` brings it into scope, *but only* in `BREAKPOINT`.
 * Arbor's NMODL dialect supports the most widely used features of NEURON.
 It also has some features unavailable in NEURON such as the ``POST_EVENT`` procedure block.
   This procedure has a single argument representing the time since the last spike on